AliaSpaceSystems/cesium-particle/readme.md

     1.000000]
   ]

-// 第一种
-// 加载demo.nc文件
+// The first one
+// Load the demo.nc file
-const file = BolbFile("demo.nc"); // 读取文件
+const file = BolbFile("demo.nc"); // Read the file
- // 从NetCDF3文件生成粒子系统对象
-const particleObj = new Particle3D(viewer, {
+ // generate a particle system object from a NetCDF3 file const particleObj = new Particle3D(viewer, {
   input: file,
   fields: {